Street hockey: History

 Also, since the cost of smaller-sized home ice rinks was too expensive for professional players, many would often play street hockey throughout the summer months to keep in shape physically.
 That also offered them a chance to work on various different aspects of the game in a cost-effective manner.
 Before the era of big salaries, many semi-professional and professional players would play in pickup games with each other when they lived within driving distance of each other.
 In-line hockey is considered less expensive than ice hockey.
 Therefore, more likely for kids to play and keep up with, this can include their game and fitness.

 It was only in the early 1970s, when Raymond W. Leclerc, the founder of the Mylec Corporation and the creator of the No Bounce orange ball, along with several prominent players in the Northeastern United States and Southeastern Canada, established rules for the more organized forms of the game.
 These rule were quickly adopted by most leagues in the area and then eventually spread throughout the US and Canada by a printed rulebook, which people could purchase.
 LeClerc is informally recognized as the "Father of Street Hockey."

 After a few years of experimenting with all the dynamics, Leclerc built a model site in 1974 to play and advance the game in Leominster, Massachusetts.
 The site, Leominster DekHockey Centre, has 3 outdoor rinks all with modular sport court surfaces and is informally known as the "Home of DekHockey."
 The organized version of street hockey with teams competing in leagues caught on with a large number of players in Toronto, Montreal, Ontario, New York, Long Island, New Jersey, Pennsylvania, and Maryland.
 Various leagues and tournaments soon were springing up throughout those regions.
 The game then spread South and West as the Northeast US players relocated to different areas of the United States and Canadian players moved outside of the Ontario and Quebec provinces.

 In Canada, the sport was organized for tournament play on a provincial and national level in the late 1970s, with the founding of the Canadian Ball Hockey Association.
 More formal organization of the sport quickly followed, which led to provincial tournaments and eventually the Canadian National Championships.

-In the USA, the sport was organized for league/season play on a national and state level in 2020, with the formation of the National Ball Hockey League.
+In the US, the sport was organized for league/season play on a national and state level in 2020, with the formation of the National Ball Hockey League.